jimtonn/kv/README.md

 ## Examples
 `kv set mykey myvalue` *sets the value for "mykey" to "myvalue"*

-`kv get myvalue` *sends the current value for "mykey" to the standard output`
+`kv get myvalue` *gets the current value for "mykey" and outputs it to the standard output*

 `kv dump` *lists all keys and values in the store*